slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 I recall reading that someone had more success with a "unlock feature X" model of payment, even though it in total was more expensive than unlocking everything at once. people underestimate the power of free. trusted to one day pay me. send an email to all readers saying that i'm making consultations.

-- It's not even about marketing, just building something of actual value.
+- It’s not even about marketing, just building something of actual value.
 I doubt this girl has spent much if anything on marketing.

 - zona genius: only 3 things I'm allowed to do in my business, the things that really serve us and we good at it top 5 list you do, the rest is avoid at all cost list. genius area / excellence area / competence area / incompetence area